andlo/mycroft-skills-list-gitbook/skills/mycroft-skill-introspect.mandolincreek.md

 ---
-description: This skill will allow interactive discovery of Mycroft's capabilities:
+description: This skill will allow interactive discovery of Mycroft's capabilities
 ---

 ### _mycroft-skill-introspect.mandolincreek_
 ## Description:
-This skill will allow interactive discovery of Mycroft's capabilities:
+This skill will allow interactive discovery of Mycroft's capabilities

 skills
 intents